Maple syrup producers say 2022 hitting the sweet spot | CBC News

 John Williams, executive director of the Ontario Maple Syrup Producers Association, said "every bush is different" in terms of sap production this season.

-"That's part of the nature of maple … there's so many variables in the natural system that we hook into to produce our sap and make our maple syrup," Williams said.
+"That's part of the nature of maple … There are so many variables in the natural system that we hook into to produce our sap and make our maple syrup," Williams said.

 The association represents about 600 "sugar makers" in the province, or more than 75 per cent of maple syrup produced.